-605.2 Weather and Mechanical Protection.
-The manufacturer shall take precautions to protect stacked and stored modules from weather events and mechanical damage.
+605.2 Weather Protection.
+The manufacturer shall take precautions to protect stacked and stored modules from weather events.

 CHAPTER 7 TRANSPORTATION AND STORAGE

 701.1 General.
 Transportation of units which have been manufactured or constructed off-site shall comply with the provisions of this chapter.
 The manufacturer shall provide, with each set of units that is to be installed in the same manner, instructions that include, transport, lifting and placement procedures where applicable.